-Note: Clean morels only just before using.
+An important note is to clean morels only just before using.
 The morels will absorb a bit of water in the cleaning process, making them more susceptible to mold or rotting if stored afterward.
 Until then, keep them as they are (dirt and all) in a paper bag to let them breathe.

 The first step to cleaning morels is to shake off as much dirt as possible.
 Put the morels in a paper bag or a colander and shake vigorously, but not violently.
-The goal here is to knock out as much dirt or debris from the morels as possible before cleaning them, but you don't want the mushrooms to bruise or break apart.
+The goal here is to knock out as much dirt or debris from the morels before cleaning them, but you don't want the mushrooms to bruise or break apart.

-- Lift the morels out of the water (again, leaving behind any dirt or grit on the bottom of the bowl or sink).
+Lift the morels out of the water (again, leaving behind any dirt or grit on the bottom of the bowl or sink).
 If the water is particularly dirty, you may want to repeat the process, dumping out the dirty water and starting with a clean bowl of cool water.
 Continue the cleaning process until you don't see any more dirt releasing from the mushrooms.

-- Once the morels are clean, put them on a clean kitchen towel or layers of paper towels.
-Quickly pat the mushrooms dry, jostling them around a bit as you do so any water in their holes has a chance to drain out.
+Once the morels are clean, put them on a clean kitchen towel or layers of paper towels.
+Quickly and gently pat the mushrooms dry, jostling them around a bit as you do so to allow any water in the holes to drain out.
 If the toweling is very wet, replace with dry and repeat the process to be sure all of the water has been removed from the mushrooms' nooks and crannies.

-- Prepare and cook the morels as you like.
-(Or, if you'd rather, string them up to dry to use them at a later date.
+Prepare and cook the morels as you like.
+Or, if you'd rather, dry the mushrooms to use them at a later date.
 There are three methods to drying morel mushrooms: air dry, oven dry, and using a food dehydrator.